seanpm2001/SeansLifeArchive_Images_AdCap_Y2025/2025/06_June/14/README.md

 - On Capitalist Mars today, I made a little amount of progress, before doing an angel claim, making most of my progress back, then leaving for the weekly event. - 2025, Saturday, May 17th
 - On Capitalist Mars today, I made a little amount of progress, playing for a while, before wrapping up, and leaving for the weekly event. - 2025, Saturday, May 24th
 - On Capitalist Mars today, I made a small amount of progress, playing for a little while, before wrapping up, and leaving for the weekly event. - 2025, Saturday, May 31st
+- My session was skipped today. - 2025, Saturday, June 7th

 </details>

-- My session was skipped today. - 2025, Saturday, June 7th
+- On Capitalist Mars today, I made a small amount of progress, playing for a short amount of time, before wrapping up, and leaving for the weekly event. - 2025, Saturday, June 14th

 </details>